danielsaidi/SwiftKit/README.md

 ## About SwiftKit

-`SwiftKit` adds extra functionality to `Swift`, like extensions to already existing types as well as completely new utilites, services etc.
+SwiftKit adds extra functionality to the Swift framework, like extensions to already existing types as well as completely new utilites, services etc.

-`SwiftKit` is divided into these areas:
+SwiftKit is divided into the following sections:

 * Authentication
+* Bundle
 * Data
 * Date
 * Device